Healthy Homes Assessment Te Mata

 Insulation Te Mata

-The insulation of the ceiling and underfloor has been compulsory in all rental homes since July 1, 2019.
-Property managers and landlords must ensure that the insulation is up to this new standard.
-In some cases, an existing insulation on the ceiling or in the subfloor space may need to be added or replaced.
+Insulation for underfloor and ceilings is mandatory to all rental houses from 1 July 2019.
+Property managers and landlords must make sure that the insulation is up to standards that are in line with the latest standard.
+In some cases, an existing insulation on the ceiling or in the subfloor space may need to be filled with or replaced.

-A well-insulated house can help control condensation and lower the chance of dampness and mould, as well as making it easier to the home to keep warmth.
+A well-insulated property can help control condensation and lessen the likelihood of mould and dampness, and also makes much easier to allow the house to hold heat.

-The "R" refers to thermal resistance and is a gauge of how well insulation resists heat flow.
-The more R-value is higher, the better the insulation.
+The "R" stands for thermal resistance and it is a measurement of how well insulation resists heat flow.
+The higher the R-value, the better the insulation.

 Check out the complete details of the Healthy Homes insulation standard.